Fit as a Mama Bear

 Before you load up with weights or even a resistance band, make sure you understand the movement and the muscles you should be engaging.
 Learn more about the 5 best exercises for moms to master.

-Learning how to perform these exercises with just your body weight will help you reduce injury and become stronger.
+Learning how to perform these exercises with just your body weight will help you reduce injury and become stronger (learn how to hip hinge and how to do push ups for beginners).

 From there, when you begin new exercises, check out my YouTube exercise library that breaks down the common form points on dozens of exercises.